 “All right,” was all she said, voice now steady, “Recordings start now.
 Nothing goes off the record.
 Do we have verbal consent from the mother?”

-“Yes, confirmed verbal consent,” Peter answered, eyes at the camera as though he were talking directly to Agnes.
+“Yes, confirmed verbal consent,” William answered, eyes at the camera as though he were talking directly to Agnes.

 “That was easy,” John muttered.

-“Your job isn’t over,” Peter retorted, “You’re on standby.
+“Your job isn’t over,” William retorted, “You’re on standby.
 The kid isn’t cooperating.
 You might need to talk to him through me.”

 “Maybe Syl should do it,” Agnes whispered, nudging Syl, who promptly glared at her.
-Then, when the static on the screen started again, “What’s he saying, Peter?”
+Then, when the static on the screen started again, “What’s he saying, William?”

-“He says his father doesn’t want this,” Peter answered, as the mother and doctor went quiet in the background, and as the priests adjusted their stoles.
+“He says his father doesn’t want this,” William answered, as the mother and doctor went quiet in the background, and as the priests adjusted their stoles.

 “You don’t understand,” the boy spoke, louder this time, “My father will be angry when he comes and finds me like this.”